1van1ka/settings-for-my-programs/README.md

 Profile settings of VSCode in the file

-    `ctrl+,` - open settings
+1. `ctrl+,` - open settings
-    open settings in file  of json
+2. open settings in file  of json.

 Profile settings of terminal in the file

-    `ctrl+,` - open settings
+1. `ctrl+,` - open settings
-    open settings in file  of json
+2. open settings in file  of json.